untillpro/airs-api/docs/crud/article/List.md

     }
 ```

-- `location` object contains of locations, for what articles was selected.
+- `location` object contains of all locations, for what articles was selected.
 - each `location` in list has all needed data, scpecified by location and that can be used to display `items` entities.
 In result above this is `currency` and `sales_area` entities.

 In other case returns errors: